vincentl/aquilo/README.md

 ## Operations as Internal Nodes

 Combine and Whip are two operations in the whipped cream example.
 Combine simple means to group the ingredients together into a common vessel, but Whip requires a tool and termination condition.
 Terminate conditions describe when the operation is complete.
-Part of this specification is a reigstry of available operations, vessels, tools, and termination conditions.
-The registry will grow over time to accomodate recipes that cannot be accurately represented using the available operations.
+Part of this specification is a registry of available operations, vessels, tools, and termination conditions.
+The registry will grow over time to accommodate recipes that cannot be accurately represented using the available operations.

 An operation node has the following properties
 - **type**: operation